In these Conditions the following definitions apply:

 Governing Law and Jurisdiction

-The Contract and these Conditions any disputes or claims arising out of or in connection with their subject matter are governed by and construed in accordance with the law of England and the parties agree that the English courts shall have exclusive jurisdiction.
+The Contract and these Conditions shall be governed by the laws of England and the parties agree that the English courts shall have exclusive jurisdiction.